release-engineering/pom-manipulation-ext/guide/plugin-manip.md

 The extension may optionally inject an execution of [project-sources-maven-plugin](https://github.com/commonjava/project-sources-maven-plugin) and [build-metadata-plugin](https://github.com/release-engineering/buildmetadata-maven-plugin).
 This will result in an archive being created containing all project sources **after** this extension has made any modifications to the pom.xml's.
 The archive will only be created in the execution-root project, and will be attached for installation and deployment using the `project-sources` classifier.
 The metadata plugin will create a build.properties file containing information (e.g. the command line) on the invoked project.
 This will also be included in the archive tar.
 A related project is the [Maven Metadata Extension](https://github.com/release-engineering/metadata-extension).

-To activate injection of the sources and metadata plugins, you can use the properties `projectSrcSkip` (*Deprecated property `project.src.skip`*) and `projectMetaSkip` (*Deprecated property `project.meta.skip`*):
+To activate injection of the sources and metadata plugins, you can use the properties `projectSrcSkip` (*Deprecated property `project.src.skip`*) and `projectMetaSkip` (*Deprecated property `project.meta.skip` for versions **3.8.1 and prior***):

     mvn install -DprojectSrcSkip=false
     mvn install -DprojectMetaSkip=false

 If unspecified no plugins will be injected.
 If specified, default versions of the project sources and metadata plugins will be injected (currently, version 0.3 and 1.5.0 respectively).
-To gain more control over this injection, you can specify the versions for project sources and metadata plugins with the properties `projectSrcVersion` (*Deprecated property `project.src.version`*) and `projectMetaVersion` (*Deprecated property `project.meta.version`*):
+To gain more control over this injection, you can specify the versions for project sources and metadata plugins with the properties `projectSrcVersion` (*Deprecated property `project.src.version`*) and `projectMetaVersion` (*Deprecated property `project.meta.version` for versions **3.8.1 and prior***):

     mvn install -Dproject.src.version=x.y
     mvn install -Dproject.meta.version=x.y